-If you need a work permit to work temporarily in Canada, you must make sure you are eligible for one.
-Whether you are eligible or not depends on a few things, including where you plan to apply for your work permit.
+If you need a work permit to work temporarily in Canada, you must make sure you are eligible to receive one.
+This will depend on a few things, including where you plan to apply for your work permit.

 No matter where you apply, you must: